 Sometimes, you’ll find various places serving seafood with a pot of coconut rice.
 People believe the creamy, sweet coconut rice will complement seafood’s flavor.
 And Colombia is no exception with its version called arroz con coco.

 However, unlike other countries, the Colombians don’t cook rice right in the coconut milk.
 They prepare the rice separately and during that time, reduce the coconut milk to a flavorful coconut oil.
 And they mix that oil to the rice to create arroz con coco.

-Papas chorreadas is a Colombian specialty consisting of boiled red potatoes and cheese sauce.
-It originally is just boiled potatoes in salt water.
+Papas chorreadas is a specialty in Colombian cuisine.
+It consists of boiled red potatoes and cheese sauce.
+It originally is just boiled potatoes in saltwater.
 Then as time passes, people start adding more to the sauce.